 Listen.
 Hard times come.
 Grace killers will do their best to extinguish our freedom in Christ.
 As we loosen the tribal rules that have held the bride captive, not everyone will embrace her freedom.
 Some will fear faith without rules.
 Some will beg to be bound again.
 Perhaps it’s best to burn the ropes of bondage holding faith hostage?

 As rules fall and invitations extend, conflict will arise.
 Yet, don’t we serve a God whose message is louder than adversity?
 His call to all is to be proclaimed beyond the walls, so when we see rules that keep others out, we must make the way clear so they can enter.
 When we witness leaders wavering—turning grace into a race of works—we cannot turn our head, for the Gospel is at stake.

 And when the Lord turns your attention toward the mirror and you come face to face with your own tribal rules, you must let Him work through you so you continue to bear the fruit of grace which others find irresistible.

 The Lord knows how to harness adversity.
 He brings glory to Himself through apparent tragedy.
 His will always reigns.

 Father of Light, when night falls and hard times come, let me rest in the confidence that You’re up to something.
-I can worship You before night ends.
-I can sing gratitude before Your glory shines.
-For I know Your Kingdom wastes nothing.
-I know Your economy – that when I lose what is most precious to me, I gain what’s most precious to You.
+For I know Your Kingdom wastes nothing—that when I lose what is most precious to me, I gain what’s most precious to You.
 Amen.